 You may also want to consider including the following:

-- Online payment methods.
-This is a cost-effective way to make transactions with customers 24 hours a day.
-(See Module 10)
+- Online payments: This is a cost-effective way to make transactions with customers 24 hours a day.

-- Customers want to find answers when it’s convenient for them.
-FAQs reduce the time and money spent handling customer service requests by phone or mail.
+- Frequently Asked Questions (FAQs): Customers want to find answers when it’s convenient to them, adding FAQs to your website can save your potential customers time, as well as reducing the time you spend handling customer service requests by phone or mail.

 A small law firm wants to answer simple legal queries that are posted on their website.
-They set up real-time Q&A sessions to interact with their customers online.
-Qualified lawyers give short responses within a 30 minute time frame.
+They set up real-time Q&A sessions to interact with the customers online.
+Qualified lawyers give short responses within a 30minute time frame.
 If clients need additional help, they can get in touch and make an appointment to meet face-to-face.